Perogy/PebbleProject/README.md

 * Log in to your account via google or standard Todoist login.

-* Scrolling Text for items that overflow the width of the screen, the scroll speed is customizable via the config screen.
+* Scrolling text for items that overflow the width of the screen, the scroll speed is customizable via the config screen.

 * Completely customizable colors!
 Create your own style of interface using any of Pebble's 64 supported colors.